-In a competency-based program, students gain knowledge of the principles, equipment and skills used in the gas tungsten arc welding process, involving various base metals and joints common to industry.
+Students gain knowledge of the principles, equipment and skills used in the gas tungsten arc welding process, involving various base metals and joints common to industry.
+This is a competency-based program.
 Course curriculum follows the AWS specifications for qualification and certification of QC10 Entry Level Welder.
 Prerequisite: Instructor approval.
-FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012

-WLD 150 BEGINNING WELDING
+BEGINNING WELDING

-A flexible, variable credit course designed to meet a wide variety of student goals.
+The student is introduced to welding in this flexible, variable credit course designed to meet a wide variety of student goals.
 The point of entry into the curriculum depends on the student's previous experience with the discipline.
 The course is divided into small segments, called performance objectives, which allow the student to complete as many credits as they may have time to complete.
 Prerequisite: Instructor approval.
-SUMMER 2009, 2010; FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+SUMMER 2010, 2011; FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012